schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Stinky Bonus

-A die maker divides a deodorant apostle at a assembly room.
+A die maker divides a deodorant apostle at an assembly room.

 ## Socialized Uprising